 • Read our full Exetel review

 Launtel is a much smaller telco you might not have heard of, but one that we promised earlier would get a mention on this list.
 Named after the city of Launceston, Tasmania, where it’s based, Launtel has earned its spot on this list because it appears to consistently over-deliver in official speed reports published by the ACCC.
-In the most recent, published in April 2023, the telco exceeded its plan speeds by 4.4% across all hours and by 3.1% during the busy period of 7pm-11pm.
+In the most recent, published in September 2023, the telco exceeded its plan speeds by a huge 6.7% across all hours and by 5.5% during the busy period of 7pm-11pm.
+Both of these figures represent improvements over previous reports.

 Launtel's NBN 50 plan, like all other speed tiers on offer, is charged by the day.
 At the time of publishing, Launtel is offering a discount on NBN 25 — NBN 250 plans, which results in the NBN 50 being discounted to AU$2.50p/d.
 Based on a 30 day month, this makes it AU$75p/m, which could be considered expensive when compared with other providers.